ManuC84/all-out-task/README.md

 ## Instructions

-Please clone repository from github, add the api key to the config.js file and then run npm init and npm start.
+1. Please clone repository from github
+2. Add the api key to the config.js file
+3. Run npm init and npm start.